Personal Information

 Greetings,

-I am an Assistant Professor of international affairs in the Sam Nunn School of International Affairs at Georgia Tech.
+I am an Assistant Professor of International Affairs in the Sam Nunn School of International Affairs at Georgia Tech.

-My research has been published in leading journals and university presses in the field including the American Political Science Review, Political Analysis, Political Science Research and Methods, Journal of Conflict Resolution, and Oxford University Press, as well as peer reviewed conference proceedings including Empirical Methods in Natural Language Processing and the Association for Computational Linguistics.
+My research has been published in leading journals in the field including the American Political Science ReviewJournal of Peace Research, Political Analysis, Political Science Research and Methods, Journal of Conflict Resolution, and The Journal of Human Rights, as well as peer reviewed conference proceedings including Empirical Methods in Natural Language Processing and the Association for Computational Linguistics.

 I teach courses on quantitative research methods, as well as political violence at both the graduate and undergraduate levels.